Zapit-Optostim/zapit_CAD/Parts_List.md

 This camera works well.
 The sensor is about 11 by 7 mm and our hardware magnifies by a factor of 0.5 so the whole sample is visible.
 In principle cameras by other manufacturers will also work, but this is not currently supported by the software.
+Adding support is not planned at present, but would involve adding seperate classes for each camera type and modifying the settings system to cope with this.
 It is easier to buy the Basler camera.